corda/corda-docs-portal/content/en/tools/digital-currencies/tokens-overview.md

 Digital Currencies from Corda enables central banks and commercial banks to define their own digital currency token definitions, mint tokens based on those definitions, and enable transacting entities on the same network to transfer these tokens to each other.

-To define a token definition, the following values are specified:
+## Token Definitions

+A token definition specifies all the properties that a token of that type can have.
+Token definitions are created by users of the role Token Defining Entity (TDE).

+Token definitions have the following properties:

 * **Name:** The name of the token definition; normally the full name of the currency; for example, *Canadian Dollar*
 * **Symbol:** A symbol for the token definition; normally the [three-letter ISO-4217 code](https://en.wikipedia.org/wiki/ISO_4217) for the currency; for example, *CAD*
 * **Decimals:** An integer that specifies the number of decimal places for the currency; for many currencies this is 2; for example, the Canadian dollar (€9.99)
-* **Token Issuer:** The name of the Token Issuing Entity that can mint and burn tokens of this type <!-- only one in initial release -->
+* **Token Issuer:** The name of the Token Issuing Entity; this is the party on the network that can issue tokens of this type.
+This party will make the final decision whether an issuance happens or not. <!-- only one in initial release -->
 * **Token Definers:** The name of the Token Defining Entity that defined the token definition.
 This value is set automatically when the token definition is defined.
-* **Custodian:** The name of the Custodian responsible for the exchange of off-ledger collateral when a non-issuing party requests tokens of this token definition state from the Token Issuer; this setting is optional and can be "None"
+* **Custodian:** The name of the Custodian; they are the party on the network responsible for the exchange of off-ledger collateral when a non-issuing party requests tokens of this token definition state from the Token Issuer.
+This party’s responsibility is to inform the issuer that a requesting bank has paid for the token they are requesting.
+This setting is optional and can be "None".
 * **Timestamp:** The date and time at which the token definition was committed to the Corda ledger; this setting is specified automatically when the token definition is defined
 * **ID:** The unique ID for the token definition; this setting is specified automatically when the token definition is defined
 * **Version:** An integer specifying the version of the token definition